namedotnames/lhh/README.md

 Link to data: <a href=“https://wonder.cdc.gov/mcd.html”> https://wonder.cdc.gov/mcd.html </a>

 Also included is data from the Department of Veterans Affairs.
-It shows that a large majority of veteran commit suicides with a firearm.
+It shows that a large majority of veterans commit suicides with a firearm.

 Link to data: https://www.mentalhealth.va.gov/suicide_prevention/data.asp